ypo/flute/README.md

 - [ ] Reed-Solomon GF 2^m
 - [ ] RaptorQ

-Object Transmission Information (OTI) configuration to use FEC during transmission
+The `Oti` module provides an implementation of the Object Transmission Information (OTI) used to configure Forward Error Correction (FEC) encoding in the FLUTE protocol.

 ```rust
 use flute::sender::Oti;